High blood pressure warning: The sign in your eyes

 - An eye test – to check for problems like bleeding and swelling in or behind your eyes

 If a person’s blood pressure is very high – over 180/110mmHg – or their GP suspects it’s caused by a serious condition, they may be referred for specialist tests.

 Medication may be required to lower a bp reading.
-The type of medicine recommended will depend on things like how high a person’s blood pressure is, their age and ethnicity.
+The type of medication recommended will depend on things like how high a person’s blood pressure is, their age, and ethnicity.

 See why you should track your health with a health tracker!.